A lot of people don't ask for referrals because they think it's begging. It's not.

 - A strategic partner tells you about an association they've joined.
 Ask them who else is in that association.
 Ask them, “What progress have you made there?
 Who do you think are the top players I should be working with there?”

 - You complete a project for a customer.
 Get rid of all that self-doubt and make it known that you can provide the same benefits for someone else.
 If they need some time to make sure it works for them before volunteering the names of others you might serve, set the groundwork so you can get back in touch with them.
 “Not now” doesn’t mean “never.”
-And the sooner you ask, the sooner you’ll get those referrals, even if your customer replies with, “Let’s ensure this all works out, so call me back in a couple months and then I’ll turn you on to some of my friends.”
+And the sooner you ask, the sooner you’ll get those referrals, even if your customer replies with, “Let’s ensure this all works out, if for no other reason than to be a better reference for you when these people I refer you to ask me for my opinion.
+So, how about you call me back in a couple months and then I’ll turn you on to some of my friends.”

 Getting referrals is one of your most assured, productive, risk-free, low-cost ways of procuring new business and shortening your average sales cycle.
 Make asking for referrals a no-exceptions best practice in as many of your customer interactions as possible, especially now in uncertain economic times, and I’m sure you’ll begin seeing powerful results.